amirtha19/Hacktech/README.md

 # Hacktech

+## Data Training with DETRAC Dataset

+To train the model using detrain data. upload the below folder in your drive and run the Detrac_train.ipynb.
+Upload the [Folder](https://drive.google.com/drive/folders/1X-gCnYc2KJ_txs4xfAnXln13xi_CZYwM?usp=sharing) in your drive.

-## Speed detection using pretrained
+## Speed detection Detrac dataset

-We have trained the model using annotations from the DETRAC dataset,custom annotated Detrac dataset and pretrained yolo.
+We have trained the model using annotations from the DETRAC dataset and pretrained yolo.

-To run these three follow the below steps
+To run these, follow the below steps

 Step 1 :